fahmifahim/linux-daily/linux-admin-lpic1.md

 ### # Process
 #### # Kill Process
 1. kill - terminate a process
-</br>You can control processes by using signals.
+- You can control processes by using signals.
 Actually pressing Ctrl+c and Ctrl+z is also sending signals.
+- ctrl+c = interrupt (sigint):2
+- ctrl+z = stop (sigstop):19
-Another way for this is using the kill command:
+- Another way for this is using the kill command:
 - kill using job number
 ```bash
 $ jobs